Home

 Tadapani Panorama 01

-SpiNepal is in its fourteenth year
+SpiNepal has completed its fifteenth year

 We want to tell you about our exciting project in Nepal, where spinal injury can spell disaster in the absence of the supports that we take for granted.
 Pain, poverty and despair can be relentless companions of spinal cord-injured Nepalese.